Malice-1993

 Grade: A-

-As the plot unfolds there are key nail-biting and edge-of-your-seat scenes that build the tension in a way that the suspense master himself, Alfred Hitchcock would be proud of.
+As the plot unfolds, there are key nail-biting, edge-of-your-seat scenes that build tension in a way that the suspense master himself, Alfred Hitchcock, would be proud of.

-Decades later it is tough to watch the film and not notice a slightly dated quality, but at the time it was well-regarded and terrifically paced.
+Decades later, it is tough to watch the film without noticing a slightly dated quality, but at the time, it was well regarded and terrifically paced.

 Charismatic Harrison Ford and novice child actor Lukas Haas make the film more than it could have been.

-The setting of the film is twofold and presents two different cultures- rural Pennsylvania’s Amish country and the bustling metropolitan Philadelphia.
+The film’s setting is twofold, presenting two distinct cultures: rural Pennsylvania’s Amish country and bustling metropolitan Philadelphia.

-This riveting scene (explained more below) triggers the rest of the story.
+This riveting scene (explained in more detail below) sets the rest of the story in motion.

-When Detective John Book (Ford) is assigned to the case and questions Samuel, he is unable to determine who the assailants are.
-After Samuel’s fingers, an unthinkable suspect, events escalate and John uncovers a mighty corruption circuit within the police force.
+When Detective John Book (Ford) is assigned to the case and questions Samuel, he is unable to determine the assailants’ identities.
+After Samuel’s fingers, an unthinkable suspect, events escalate, and John uncovers a mighty corruption circuit within the police force.

 John, now targeted, must assimilate into the Amish culture as he strives to protect both Samuel and Rachel (as well as keep himself alive) while embarking on a relationship with Rachel.